 How will I know my hold items are ready for pickup?

-You will receive an email or phone notification, based on the preference selected in your account.
-At that time you will call to schedule a pickup appointment.
+You will receive an email notification.
 We are not sending mail notifications.
 Please update your account online with a current email address, as this is the preferred method of hold notification at this time.

 To support social distancing efforts, we are offering curbside pickup only and are operating with very limited staff.
 Staff will fill your holds placed online as quickly as possible; however, some materials requested may not be available, and wait times may be longer than usual.
 Thank you for your patience.